How the ARR is used

 How transfer courses are assigned to requirements

-The Admissions Office evaluates courses taken at other institutions.
+The Office of the University Registrar evaluates courses taken at other institutions.
 The International Programs Office evaluates courses taken abroad on exchange.
 They will either assign a transfer course an exact UMass equivalent or, if there is no direct equivalent at UMass, assign it a generic equivalent.
 They also decide whether a generic course should be assigned General Education credit.
 Generic courses will not satisfy major requirements on the Academic Requirements Report unless your advisor sends a Student Exception Form to the Registrar's Office.

 High school courses